steelbrain/pundle/packages/preset-typescript/README.md

 ### Usage

-If you want to include the preset with default configurations, add it to your preset like
+If you want to include the preset with default configurations, add it to your configuration like

 ```js
 presets: ['pundle-preset-typescript']